What it’s like at Philly’s Lincoln High, where overcrowding has significant consequences

 “The crowding is insane,” said one teacher.
 “I do not know how this situation is allowed to continue.”

-But district officials indicated that no immediate fixes are forthcoming.
+But district officials indicated that immediate fixes are limited.

 Christina Clark, a district spokesperson, said the district’s long-range planning process is the answer “to address over-enrollment not only at Lincoln High School but across all affected schools.
 Based on resources available, this plan may include potential expansions, new construction, and boundary adjustments to balance student populations effectively.”